Become Attached to God, not the World

-IF WE DON’T LOSE THE IDOLS OF THE WORLD, WE WON'T KNOW THE WAY OR BE SAVED
+IF WE DON’T LOSE THE IDOLS OF THIS WORLD, WE WILL REJECT GOD FOR THE WORLD

-An idol: is something that we repeatedly seek/desire for happiness that isn't God.
+An idol: is something we worship; something that we repeatedly seek/desire for happiness that isn't God.

 Oh, the pleasures are endless.